hestonhoffman/bolt/documentation/configuring_bolt.md

 # Configuring Bolt

 You can configure Bolt's options and features at a project level, a user level, or a system-wide level.
+Unless your use case requires setting user-specific or system-wide configurations, configure Bolt at the project level.

 ## Project-level configuration

-All configurable options in Bolt can be set at the project level.
-Configuration that should only apply to the current project should be set at this level.
-Most of the time, you will only need to set configuration at the project level.
+Most of the time, you'll only need to set configuration at the project level.

-Project-level configuration can be set in three locations.
-Bolt configuration can be set in a `bolt-project.yaml` file, inventory configuration can be set in an `inventory.yaml` file, and all configuration can be set in a `bolt.yaml` file.
+You can set all configurable options in Bolt at the project level, and any options you set within a project only apply to that project.

-> **Note:** Project configuration files are loaded from the [Bolt project
-> directory](bolt_project_directories.md).
-The default project directory is
+Bolt loads project-level configuration files from the root of your [Bolt project directory](bolt_project_directories.md).
+If it can't find a project directory, Bolt uses the default project directory: `~/.puppetlabs/bolt/`.

-> `~/.puppetlabs/bolt/`.
+You can set project-level configuration in three files:
+- For Bolt configuration, use `bolt-project.yaml`.
+- For inventory configuration, use `inventory.yaml`.
+- You can set all configuration in a `bolt.yaml` file at the root of your project directory. **The project-level `bolt.yaml` file is on the path towards deprecation and will be removed in a future version of Bolt.** Use `bolt-project.yaml` and `inventory.yaml` files instead.

 The preferred method for setting project-level configuration is to use a combination of `bolt-project.yaml` and `inventory.yaml` files.
 This maintains